roadrunner-server/docs/intro/config.md

 Configure each filesystem Unix listener separately.
 Omit its options object to keep the existing socket defaults.

+The configuration provider can discard an empty options object (`{}`).
+It then behaves like omission, including on TCP addresses or the `pipes` worker relay.

 | Options object | Listener address |
 | --- | --- |
 | `http.unix_socket` | `http.address`, including H2C |